SITE UNDER RECONSTRUCTION

 Website designed and managed by James Proctor.
 All material is copyrighted.

 Permission to quote should be requested and acknowledged.
 Thank you.

-Here are some of his past engagements:
+Here are some of my past engagements:

 St Andrew's Monastery, Bruges, Belgium (Henri Nouwen)